isomerpages/nhg-jsmc/_programs/Track Speakers/Track 2.md

 </div>
 </details>
 <details class="isomer-details">
-<summary>Track 2A1: Vision for Future Nursing: Synergising Roles, Riding Waves,
+<summary>Track 2A1: Vision for Future Nursing - Synergising Roles, Riding Waves,
 Reaching Stars</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>As healthcare evolves at an unprecedented pace, we stand at a pivotal